Geo Arbitration for Expatriates

 Origin of Geographic Arbitrage

-Geo Arbitrage and FIRE movement
+Geo Arbitrage and the FIRE Movement – Financial Independence Retire Early

 Geographic arbitrage is a term coined by the FIRE (Financial Independence, Retire Early) movement.
 FIRE advocates combine investments with a typically well-paying job to achieve the dream of retiring in their 40s or even 30s.